Important Information for Maymester Enrollment

 New students will report to the following locations for assignment of advisors:

-Dance and Arts Management, Gaylord Center, Rm 171
+- Ann Lacy School of American Dance and Entertainment, Gaylord Center, Rm 171

 For the Fall and Spring semesters, courses may be added through the first Friday after four class days of the semester without instructor approval.
 Courses added after the first Friday after four course days and through the second Friday after nine class days may be added only with instructor approval.
 Courses may not be added after this date.